Bengali Koraishutir Dhokar Dalna

 - Grind together all the ingredients listed under dhoka / lentil cakes.

-It will be a smooth mix but will have slight coarse texture.
+- It will be a smooth mix but will have coarse texture.
 Do not puree it.
+Use very little water to make the paste.

 - Heat enough oil in a kadhai or deep bottom pan.